vish-777/Detecting-COVID-19-with-Chest-X-Ray-using-PyTorch/README.md

 some of the tasks are as follows:

-Task 1: Importing Libraries
+Task 1: Importing Libraries.

-Task 2: Creating Custom Dataset
+Task 2: Creating Custom Dataset.
-Task 3: Image Transformations
+Task 3: Image Transformations.
-Task 4: Prepare DataLoader
+Task 4: Prepare DataLoader.
-Task 5: Data Visualization
+Task 5: Data Visualization.
-Task 6: Creating the Model
+Task 6: Creating the Model.
-Task 7: Training the Model
+Task 7: Training the Model.
-Task 8: Final Results
+Task 8: Final Results.